WHY LOCAL BUSINESSES SHOULD OPPOSE THE WEYMOUTH COMPRESSOR STATION

 The proposed 7,700 horsepower compressor station is meant to push fracked natural gas coming from Pennsylvania north under Boston Harbor to Maine and Canada.
 The station is part of Spectra/Enbridge’s larger “Atlantic Bridge” project, which has the goal of increasing natural gas supply in New England.

 The prospective station’s site is adjacent to the new Fore River bridge and borders heavily populated areas of Weymouth, Quincy, and Braintree.
-According to FRRACS, the local opposition group, the location is within a half mile of over 940 property owners, and within a mile of 3,100 schoolchildren.
+According to FRRACS, a local community group, the location is within a half mile of over 940 property owners, and within a mile of 3,100 school children.
 The site is also close to about 50 local businesses in the three cities.
 According to Weymouth councilwoman Becky Haugh, if built, the area would be “the most residentially dense with a compressor station in the USA.”

-The project has received federal approval on the condition that the state authorize the necessary environmental permits.
-Nevertheless a bill filed by Sen. Patrick O’Connor, a Republican Senator from Weymouth, (S.469) seeks to halt its construction and that of other compressor stations.
+The project has received federal approval on the condition that the state authorizes the necessary environmental permits.
+Nevertheless, a bill filed in 2017 by Sen. Patrick O’Connor, a Republican Senator from Weymouth, (S.469) seeks to halt its construction and that of other compressor stations.
 If passed, stations would be prohibited near schools, residential areas, protected spaces, and environmental justice neighborhoods.
 So far the bill has gathered 12 co-sponsors and had a well-attended hearing last May.

 Fossil fuel industry leaders have criticized efforts to block the Weymouth compressor, citing it as necessary to decrease regional electricity prices.
 Contrary to this claim, data released by ISO New England notes that in 2016 New England saw the lowest wholesale electricity prices in the regional market’s history.
 This underscores the fact that new natural gas capacity is not needed to provide affordable energy in the region.